iced-penguin/hugo-helper/README.md

 ### Step 1: Prepare config file

-Create `hugo-helper-config.yml` in your blog directory.
+Create `hugo-helper.yml` in your blog directory.

 Example:

 ```
 directory:
+  # Articles will be placed in content/section by default
   content: content
   section: posts
+taxonomy:
+  # You can use these categories when you create new articles
+  categories:
+    - Programming
+    - Books
 ```

 ### Step 2: Add new content file